 In order to build it, they need raw materials.
 Food is the raw materials for your body.
 Without it, you will never build more muscle than you have right now.

-In order to see muscle mass gain, you need three things:
+To see muscle mass gain, you need four things:

 How many of these do you need?